arifoglu/php-tutorial/phpStart-onDockerReady/Readme.md

 This file is ready to start php  .

-1-You just run this code:
+1-You just Run this code on terminal:
                           docker compose up -d